kamlishgoswami/Washington-House-Prices-Prediction/README.md

 •	Deployed the model, API, and website to AWS for accessibility and scalability.

-Technologies Used: Python, Numpy, Pandas Matplotlib, Seaborn, Sklearn, FastAPI, AWS, HTML,CSS,Bootstrap and JavaScript.
+Technologies Used: Python, Numpy, Pandas Matplotlib, Seaborn, scikit-learn, FastAPI, AWS, HTML,CSS,Bootstrap and JavaScript.

 [AWS Link](http://ec2-54-242-12-7.compute-1.amazonaws.com/)